Miki Yamane: Club career

+On 5 January 2024, Yamane joined Major League Soccer side LA Galaxy on a three-year contract.

 International career

-He made his debut for Japan national football team on 25 March 2021 in a friendly against South Korea.
+Yamane made his debut for the Japan national team on 25 March 2021 in a friendly against South Korea.
 He scored the opening goal in the 16th minute as Japan won 3–0.
+He was part of the Japan 26-man squad for the 2022 FIFA World Cup in Qatar.